-The investment calculator below shows you how big your portfolio can grow after five, 10 or 20 years.
-It’s free to use.
-And it can help you plan how much you need to save to hit your retirement goals.
+With the investment calculator below, you can see how big your portfolio can grow after five, 10 or 20 years.
+You can use this free tool to help plan how much you need to save to hit your retirement goals.

 As you enter the variables, the calculator automatically updates.
-You’ll see the investment and interest compound each year.
-Also, below the results, you’ll find the variables explained, along with a core investing concept.
+You’ll see how the investment and interest compound each year.
+Also, below the results, you’ll find an explanation of the variables, along with a core investing concept.

 Investment Calculator Variables

-For a better understanding of the calculator inputs, here’s a breakdown…
+For a better understanding of the investment calculator inputs, here’s a breakdown…

 - Starting Amount: The beginning value of your investment